 Keri Powell, MSW, LCSW

 "I am comfortable treating most mental health issues and have experience in working with diverse populations.
-I often work with female clients addressing depression, anxiety, OCD, bipolar, co-dependency, personality disorders, and substance abuse issues; I specialize in Post Traumatic Stress Disorder and Borderline Personalities.
+I often work with female clients addressing depression, anxiety, OCD, bipolar, co-dependency, trauma, personality disorders, and substance abuse issues.
 I'm passionate about empowering women and promoting self acceptance.
 I enjoy leading people through a journey of self discovery to assist them in arriving at new insights and realizations.

 I am eclectic in therapeutic techniques.
 I individualize treatment according to my client’s comfort level and needs.
 I believe in the mind-body-spirit connection and utilize mindfulness approaches.
 I frequently rely on standard cognitive behavioral techniques and have the ability to implement dialectical behavior treatment plans.
 The development of a trusting, therapeutic relationship and offering a safe and healing environment are two of the most basic things I offer my clients.
 It's these simple things that prove to be the most appreciated gift for women in treatment, and they also offer excellent groundwork when ongoing or intensive treatment is required.